informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Submitting-Antibodies.md

 ![Screenshot of the Copy button]({{ "/assets/wiki_images/submitting-data/antibody-test-example-base-copy.png" | relative_url }})

-* Make the desired changes to the new record and click the `Submit Data` button.
+* Make the desired changes to the new record and click the `Save` button.
 -->

 ## 6. Reviewing and Submitting Antibody Data